 One approach uses one or more sharp objects like #7 needles set in a wood framework.
 When in use, press the needles through the lauhala into a soft material such as a towel or piece of carpet.
 Then pull the lauhala from base to tip.
 The needles follow the grain of the lauhala.See the wooden block showing the two pieces of wood and needles below.

 A pair of wooden blocks glued together, holding 5 needles 1/2″ apart.

 The same pair of blocks at a different angle.

 It’s a very good idea to cover the pins with a foam block when not in use.

 Here is the pin stripper with a piece of lauhala resting on a carpet remnant.

 The pins have been pushed through the lauhala and are supported by the carpet.

 The piece of lauhala is being pulled toward the user and the pins are following the grain of the leaf.

-It’s also necessary to make a separate pin stripper for each koana width, but when that’s done it’s always there ready to use.
+It’s necessary to make a separate pin stripper for each koana width, but when that’s done they’re always there ready to use.